gherardovarando/leaflet-map-builder/README.md

 ##### Layer configuration

-- ``type`` String, one of the possible layer types: tileLayer, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker.
+- ``type`` String, one of the possible layer types: tileLayer, tileLayerWMS, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker, circleMarker.
 - ``name`` String (optional).

 Depending on the type of layer: